cr-xu/cr-xu.github.io/content/authors/chenran-xu/_index.md

 highlight_name: true
 ---

-I'm currently a PhD candidate at the Institute for Beam Physics and Technology ([IBPT](https://www.ibpt.kit.edu)) at KIT directed by [Prof. Anke-Susanne Müller](https://www.ibpt.kit.edu/director.php), under the supervision of [Andrea Santamaria Garcia](https://ansantam.github.io/).
+I'm currently a research associate at the Institute for Beam Physics and Technology ([IBPT](https://www.ibpt.kit.edu)), researching on the applications of machine learning methods for particle accelerators.
 {style="text-align: justify;"}

 I have given several tutorials on machine-learning related topics, which can be found [here](/tutorials/).